qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 By default save will _not_ recall and re-run transforms, but will run provided transforms. running `qri save` without providing a tra

 Local updates will need some refinement.
-Running `qri update me/dataset` will now only succeed if a Update gets a new flag: `--recall-last`
+Running `qri update me/dataset` will now only succeed if a Update gets a new flag: `--recall-tf`

-This is a little light, but at a bare minimum we'll need to do the following:
-* add

 # Drawbacks
 [drawbacks]: #drawbacks